 As puberty approaches, girls will start to develop some first period signs.
 These include the following:

-- Breast buds begin to develop around two years before periods start
+- Breast buds begin to develop around two years before periods start.
+Breasts will develop even more once menstruation has started

 - Pubic hair and underarm hair begin to grow.
 Most people find that their period begin 1-2 years after this